Sharonayodele/budget_analysis/README.md

 - Projects
 - Project_assignments

-* Some the columns we need are in different tables, so we need to join some of these tables to make a big table.And then drop the tables we don't need.
+* Some of the columns we need are in different tables, so we need to join some of these tables to make a big table.And then drop the tables we don't need.

 4. ** Data cleaning**
 The aim is to refine our dataset to ensure it is structured and ready for analysis.